eth-sri/eth-sri.github.io/README.md

 ### News
-Where to edit: `\_posts`
+Where to edit: `\_newsposts`

-To add a news item, simply add it as a file in the `\_posts` folder.
+To add a news item, simply add it as a file in the `\_newsposts` folder.
 Make sure to name the file to include the appropriate date, so that the item appears in the right spot on the news feed.

 ### Media